RV Camping Near Lake Havasu State Park

 Amenities: Located on the Island, Sam’s Beachcomber RV Resort is home to the best RV camping Lake Havasu State Park has to offer!
 You’ll feel like you’re on your own island in a remote corner of the world with private swimming beaches, lake access, and boat launches and docks.

-In the resort itself, guests enjoy well-maintained sites with full-hookups.
+In the resort itself, guests enjoy well-maintained sites with full hookups.
 Sam’s Beachcomber RV Resort is also pet-friendly, and there is a pool and spa, fitness center, billiards room, and horseshoes.
 Guests can rent jet skis and ATVs onsite.

 Capacity: 288 sites